 Pretty much any frozen food that you would put in an oven can be cooked in the hot air of an air fryer.
 The most common one is chips – this is what a lot of people basically assume they are made for – but you can also do snacks such as chicken nuggets, fish sticks and potato gems, all of which are staples of households in Australia, particularly if you’ve got children.

 Cooking times vary depending on the food, but they tend to take around 10 minutes a lot of the time, and in some cases, can even be done in as little as six minutes with appropriate pre-heating!
-This is very impressive, and much faster than what an oven would take.
+This is very impressive and much faster than what an oven would take.

-Certain air fryers come with accessories such as a baking cage or grill pan that enable you to prepare meats in your air fryer.
-A whole roast chicken can be done in about 30 minutes, and roast pork and BBQ ribs can apparently be done in as little as 10 minutes.
+Certain air fryers come with accessories such as a baking cage or grill pan that enable you to prepare meat in your air fryer.
+A whole roast chicken can be done in about 30 minutes, while roast pork and BBQ ribs can apparently be done in as little as 10 minutes.
 Other popular meats that can be cooked in an air fryer include burger patties, steaks and lamb chops.

-You can also roast certain types of vegetables in an air fryer, if they are the kind you would normally grill.
+You can also roast certain types of vegetables in an air fryer if they are the kind you would normally grill.
 Common meal veggies like capsicum and cauliflower can be grilled in the machine.
-Certain models come with a round ceramic bowl with a stir paddle that allows you to fry green vegetables just like you would in a skillet.
+Certain models come with a round ceramic bowl with a stirring paddle that allows you to fry green vegetables just like you would in a skillet.
 Other veggies you can cook in an air fryer include peppers, corn, zucchini, kale and asparagus.

 You also have the option to cook non-stick baking dishes in your air fryer, which can be very useful for baking small items like cupcakes, bread, muffins and lasagnes.
 Essentially, you can cook anything in an air fryer that comes with a liquid or sauce, such as casseroles and curries.
 Muffins and cupcakes can be made in as little as 10 minutes.
 If you plan on doing baking with your air fryer, then be sure to get one that comes with a baking dish.